awlondon/d9l294il0oqy-dqr3/docs/archive/07_training_and_media/Franchise_Hiring_Training_Playbook_Intro.md

 **Goals:**
 - Manager fully grounded in brand, SOPs, and schedule plan.
 - New hires onboarded (paperwork, introductions, basic concept).
-- Everyone knows “what Co.work.play is” and who we serve.
+- Everyone knows “what Co.work.PLAY is” and who we serve.

 **Activities:**